tosa-no-onchan/lc29h_gps_rtk/README.md

 #### 6. How to

   You can see node's output "gga_num:nn" in terminal.
 Then wait for a while about over 10 minutes.
-  And then, although GGA[6] is 5:RTK float, LC29H-EA RTK will become fix and start to put out the correct values such as cm level.
+  And then, although GGA[6] is 5:RTK float, LC29H-EA RTK will become fix and start to put out the nearly correct values such as cm level.
 I think.

      gga_num:nn
      nn: 17 - 21 over